 Your “Notice of Hearing” letter will tell you if there is going to be a pre-hearing in person, and if you need to attend.

-If you are representing yourself – you do not have a lawyer – remember to bring all the necessary documents with you.
+If you do not have a lawyer, remember to bring all the necessary documents with you.
 This includes your Notice of Hearing and any documents you want the judge to consider.
 You should already have sent copies of these documents to the Home Office and the Tribunal (see the Preparing for Your Appeal page).

-You might want to bring some money with you in case you want to buy drinks or refreshments.
+You might want to bring some money with you in case you want to buy food or drink.
 You will usually be provided with water in the hearing room once your hearing has started, and there is usually water available in the waiting areas.

 The hearing is usually held in a room with desks and chairs.
-The judge will sit at the front of the room (they will come in after you) at a desk or table and the other people sit at tables and chairs in front of him/her.
-The Home Office representative (Home Office Presenting Officer, or HOPO) will usually sit on one side of the room, and you will sit on the other side (with your lawyer, if you have one).
-The Home Office do not always send a HOPO to attend.
-The hearing will usually go ahead even if the HOPO doesn’t attend, with the judge asking more questions.
+The judge will sit at the front of the room (they will come in after you) at a desk or table and the other people sit at tables and chairs in front of them.
+The Home Office representative – called a Home Office Presenting Officer, or ‘HOPO’ – will usually sit on one side of the room, and you will sit on the other side (with your lawyer, if you have one).
+The Home Office does not always send a HOPO to attend.
+The hearing will usually go ahead even if the HOPO doesn’t attend – the judge will instead ask more questions.

 Your appeal hearing may be as short as 30 minutes, or if there are several issues to address or your case is complicated, it may last several hours.

-You may turn up for your hearing and find out the Home Office are asking for an adjournment because they have not done something they needed to do.
+You may turn up for your hearing and find out the Home Office is asking for an adjournment (this means delay) because they have not done something they needed to do.
 If this is granted by the judge, the hearing will take place at a later date.
 Your hearing may also be adjourned if, for example, the interpreter for your language is not available.
 You can also ask for an adjournment, but it is less likely to be granted.

-If you need an interpreter they will sit next to you.
+If you have requested an interpreter they will sit next to you.
 They will interpret the proceedings to you in a low voice or whisper, either while people are speaking or after a statement has been given.
 Make sure you speak in short, clear sentences so that the interpreter can translate things accurately.
 If you do not understand the interpreter, or believe that they are translating information incorrectly, you should inform your lawyer (if you have one) or the judge if you are representing yourself.